 For Faculty/Chaperones on any student domestic or international trip, regardless of the type of trip, to access ESPARC, you will need to log into your Blackboard account and select City Tech’s ESPARC Training under My Organizations.
 When completed, an Earned Achievement Notice will appear under your achievements on Blackboard.
 This is the proof of completing this training, a copy of which you will need to timely submit to your designated trip administrator in advance of any travel.
 For any additional questions regarding the ESPARC training, please reach out to City Tech’s Compliance Training Administrator

 Mandatory Supplemental Sexual Misconduct P & P Training for Employee Chaperones and Escorts on Any Off Campus Over Night Trips

 The intention is that, in the best of circumstances, this would be a live training program provided by the Title IX Office to chaperones/escorts prior to departures and trip approval packages being submitted for approval.
 With the recognition that, in a number/perhaps many instances this will not be possible, it is set up such that the power point can be accessed on line on an as needed basis.
-Any trip leader/sponsor/chaperone who wishes a live training would need to contact the Title IX Office to make arrangements for this which, in the best case scenarios, could be a part of the pre-departure orientation sessions with the students.
+Any trip leader/sponsor/chaperone who wishes a live training would need to contact the Title IX Office to arrange for this which, in the best-case scenarios, could be a part of the pre-departure orientation sessions with the students.

-A few points I would emphasize:
+A few points to emphasize:

-Title IX and Travel – Students – Domestic and International Travel
+Sexual Misconduct and Travel – Students – Domestic and International Travel